 Brava Theater exterior

-Night 3 opens with the world premiere of a new choreographed work by Nancy Karp set to composer James Tenney‘s 1975 piece Three Pieces for Drum Quartet.
-Norwegian composer Kristine Tjøgersen will present Piano Piece, a work for piano, electronics, and live camera using recordings of a spruce forest on the south coast of Norway performed by pianist Ellen Ugelvik and visual artist Evelina Dembacke.
-To close the evening, composer/harpist Zeena Parkins and percussionist William Winant will perform Parkins’ Modesty of the Magic Thing, based on Jay DeFeo’s series of drawings Seven Pillars of Wisdom and Lou Harrison’s American Gamelan tuning.
+Night 3 opened with Norwegian composer Kristine Tjรธgersen‘s Piano Piece, a work for piano, electronics, and live camera using recordings of a spruce forest on the south coast of Norway performed by pianist Ellen Ugelvik and visual artist Evelina Dembacke.
+Composer/harpist Zeena Parkins and percussionist William Winant followed with Parkins’ Modesty of the Magic Thing, based on Jay DeFeo’s series of drawings Seven Pillars of Wisdom and Lou Harrison’s American Gamelan tuning.
+We closed with the world premiere of a new choreographed work by Nancy Karp set to composer James Tenney‘s 1975 piece Three Pieces for Drum Quartet.

-At the final concert of Other Minds 29, Putu Septa, leader of the ensemble Nata Swara, will perform an intercultural set of music for gamelan instruments and piano with fellow Balinese musician I Kadek Janurangga and ZOFO, the Bay Area piano duo of Eva-Maria Zimmermann and Keisuke Nakagoshi.
+At the final concert of Other Minds 29, Putu Septa, leader of the ensemble Nata Swara, performed an intercultural set of music for gamelan instruments and piano with fellow Balinese musician I Kadek Janurangga; ZOFO, the Bay Area piano duo of Eva-Maria Zimmermann and Keisuke Nakagoshi; and Brian Baumbusch, including music by Ni Nyoman Srayamurtikanti,ย Baumbusch, and Colin McPhee.

 Concert Programs